joelgalvez/nowsletter/docs/self-hosting.md

-(This guide hasn't been tested yet, so steps might be missing/wrong.)

 # Self-Hosting Guide

-This guide is for running Nowsletter on your own server.
-You don't need to know Ruby or Rails.
+This guide is for running Nowsletter on your own server using docker.

-There are two ways to deploy:

-- **Docker Compose** (this guide) — simpler, everything runs on one server with a single command
-- **Kamal** — for zero-downtime deploys, remote build servers, and multiple environments.
-See `docs/deploy-instructions.md`.

 ---